-Issue Is the school fully meeting the requirements of the relevant legislation, rule or circular?
-If no, indicate aspects to be developed Number of appeals dismissed Expulsion of students Please record the following appeals taken in accordance was chool during this school year Number of section 29 cases taken against the school information in relation to Number of cases processed at informal stage Number of cases heard Number of appeals upheld Number of appeals dismissed
+Issue Relevant legislation, rule or circular Is the school fully meeting the requirements of the relevant legislation, rule or circular?
+If no, indicate aspects to be developed Number of appeals dismissed Expulsion of students Please record the following appeals taken in accordance wischool during this school year.
+Number of section 29 cases taken against the school.
+Number of cases processed at informal stage.
+Number of cases heard.
+Number of appeals upheld.
+Number of appeals upheld. information in relation to vith Section 29 against the